 Giving Safety a Competitive Advantage: Increasing PFD Use Among Lobstermen

 The rates of commercial fishing fatalities are estimated to be 31 times higher than the average industrial fatality rate.
-Falls overboard are the most frequent cause of death in the Northeast lobster commercial fishing fleet, according to the National Institute of Occupational Safety and Health (NIOSH) Center for Maritime Safety and Health Studies, and could largely be prevented with the regular use of personal flotation devices (PFDs).
+Falls overboard are the most frequent cause of death in the Northeast lobster commercial fishing fleet, according to the National Institute of Occupational Safety and Health (NIOSH) Center for Maritime Safety and Health Studies, and could largely be prevented with the regular use of lifejackets or personal flotation devices (PFDs).

 The NEC would like to thank all the lobstermen who are helping with this endeavor!
 Thank you also to the following manufacturers who have donated or provided discounted products for this project: ACR Electronics, Hyde Sportswear, Kent, Mullion, Mustang Survival, Quatic Apparel, Spinlock, and Stormline.
 Thank you for all of your support!